PZL TS-11 Iskra

 The PZL TS-11 Iskra (Spark) is a Polish jet trainer, developed and manufactured by aircraft company PZL-Mielec.
 It was used by the air forces of Poland and India.
-It is notable as being the first domestically developed jet aircraft to be produced by Poland, its service for over 50 years as the principal training aircraft of the Polish Air Force, and at the time of its retirement was the oldest jet-propelled aircraft still in service in Poland.
+It is notable as being the first domestically developed jet aircraft to be produced by Poland, its service for over 50 years as the principal training aircraft of the Polish Air Force.
+At the time of its retirement in 2021, it was the oldest jet-propelled aircraft still in service in Poland.

 As a part of efforts to preserve Poland's ability to independently develop aircraft in an era of political and economic subservience to the neighbouring Soviet Union, during the 1950s, Polish engineers at the Poland's Aviation Institute (IL) commenced early work upon the design of what would become the first jet aircraft to be developed in Poland.
 Following the death of Joseph Stalin, work on the initiative could be performed more openly and government officials became supportive of such a venture.
 The fledgling design was heavily influenced by the requirements specified by the Polish Air Force, who had formalised a requirement for a jet-propelled aircraft for training purposes.
 On 5 February 1960, the first prototype conducted its maiden flight, powered by an imported British Armstrong Siddeley Viper turbojet engine.

 During 1963, deliveries of the first production model of the type, designated as the TS-11 Iskra bis A, commenced to the Polish Air Force.
 During the 1960s, the Iskra competed to be selected as the standard jet trainer throughout the Warsaw Pact.
-However, it was not selected to fulfil this significant role, the rival Czechoslovakian Aero L-29 Delfín having been chosen instead, which went on to be built in greater numbers for a wide number of export customers.
+However, it was not selected to fulfil this significant role, the rival Czechoslovak Aero L-29 Delfín having been chosen instead, which went on to be built in greater numbers for a wide number of export customers.
 Production of the TS-11 came to an end during 1987, however the type remained in service with the Polish Air Force and the Indian Air Force into the 21st century.
 From 1969 onwards, a handful of TS-11s have been used by the Polish Air Force's Biało-Czerwone Iskry aerobatics display team, who performed their last display on 22 August 2021.
 It has also been used for aerial reconnaissance purposes.
 During the aircraft's later years of service, several examples have been sold onto private owners.